Institute for Computational and Mathematical Engineering (ICME)

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2021

-BioI am a second year PhD student in ICME (the Institute for Computational and Mathematical Engineering).
+BioI am a fourth year PhD student in ICME (the Institute for Computational and Mathematical Engineering).
 Prior to Stanford, I was working as a technical analyst at the RAND Corporation where I spent most of my time designing microsimulations and other models to investigate topics in healthcare, education, disaster relief, and international relations.

 Ashwin Rao